toncho11/DosWindowsNet/README.md

 # DosWindowsNet
 ASCII DOS windows for Microsoft .Net/C#.
 Windows are visualized character by character using ASCII symbols.
 The project works on Windows and Mac/Linux (with Mono).

-An example app email.exe is provided.
-It allows you to check your gmail from the Windows or Linux console.

 Library usage:

   * systems with limited resources such as Raspberry Pi, virtual machines